 What Can Affect Soil pH?

 The natural pH of soil is determined by the type of rock from which it formed.
-It also is affected by dry or wet climates, vegetation, topography and time.
+It also is affected by dry or wet climates, vegetation, topography, and time.
 Fertilizers with ammonium sulfate and nitrogen fertilizers with ammonium reduce pH over time.
 Some organic fertilizers can also reduce pH, slowly.
-Minerals and salts in hard water and large amounts of wood ash raise the pH in soil.
+Minerals and salts in hard water and large amounts of wood ash raise the pH of soil.

 How to Lower pH Naturally

 Lowering pH with natural materials takes time and repeated applications but is one of the easier methods for existing flowerbeds and gardens.
 You can add organic materials like compost and manure to vegetable gardens before planting, or as side dressings raked or hoed in once crops are established.
-Chicken manure works best for acidifying soil but all types should be aged before added to garden soil.
-Pine products including mulches, barks and needles lower pH but break down very slowly.
+Chicken manure works best for acidifying soil but all types should be aged before being added to garden soil.
+Pine products including mulches, barks, and needles lower pH but break down very slowly.

 How to Lower pH After Planting

 Soil acidity is depleted over time which causes the pH level to rise.
 This makes maintaining the best balance for plants an ongoing process.
 Ammonium nitrate works quickly but is also depleted quickly, creating a need for repeat applications.
 It has to be worked into the soil around the plants and adding too much can damage roots and nutrient uptake.
-The best way to maintain a neutral pH for your flowers, fruits and vegetables is to add well-composted material and organic mulches annually.
+The best way to maintain a neutral pH for your flowers, fruits, and vegetables is to add well-composted material and organic mulches annually.